razoumov/publish/python.md

 %pwd              # simply run a bash command with a prefix, make sure you see data-python/
 ~~~

-Pandas is a widely-used Python library for working with tabular data, borrows heavily from R's data frames, built on top
+Pandas is a widely-used Python library for working with tabular data, borrows heavily from R's dataframes, built on top
 of numpy.
 We will be reading the data we downloaded a minute ago into a pandas dataframe:

 ~~~ {.python}